bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 #### Joystick Protocols

-When mapping the functionality of a joystick button or axis, there are multiple protocols to choose from:
+When mapping the functionality of a joystick button or axis, there are multiple protocols to choose from, which can be mixed and matched across different buttons and axes:

 {{ easy_image(src="joystick-protocols", width=500, center=true) }}
 {{ easy_image(src="joystick-axis-mapping", width=500, center=true) }}